Alloyed/vmtest/wren/opinion.md

 dealbreakers, and I don't think they should be dealbreakers for your purposes, either.
 If I'm being totally honestly this whole list is kinda whingey in about the same way.
-With a few exceptions, none of this stuff is a dealbreaker for wren either, and none of them seem like fatal, unfixable flaws
+With a few exceptions, none of this stuff is a dealbreaker for wren either, and none of them seem like fatal, unfixable flaws.

 ## handles